themanojdesai/python-a2a/README.md

 3. **Progressive Enhancement**: Start simple and add complexity only as needed

-The architecture consists of eight main components:
+The architecture consists of nine main components:

 - **Models**: Data structures representing A2A messages, tasks, and agent cards
 - **Client**: Components for sending messages to A2A agents and managing agent networks